2023–24 S.L. Benfica season: Season summary

+Pre-Season

 Benfica entered the 2023–24 season as the defending league champions, with Roger Schmidt remaining as manager for a second consecutive season.
 Several changes were made to the squad: goalkeeper Anatoliy Trubin, left-backs Juan Bernat and David Jurásek, midfielder Orkun Kökçü, wingers Gonçalo Guedes and Ángel Di María, and striker Arthur Cabral all joined the club.
 Departures included Odysseas Vlachodimos, Álex Grimaldo, Mihailo Ristić, Gilberto, Lucas Veríssimo, Cher Ndour, Diego Moreira, Martim Neto (on loan), Andreas Schjelderup, Henrique Araújo (on loan), and Gonçalo Ramos.

 Pre-season began on 5 July, with the first friendly taking place on 12 July, a 2–0 win over Southampton.
 Further victories followed against Basel, Al-Nassr, and Celta de Vigo, before two defeats to Burnley and Feyenoord.

+August-November

 The first official match of the season was on 9 August 2023 in the Supertaça Cândido de Oliveira against Porto, which Benfica won 2–0 with goals from Di María and Petar Musa.
 In the opening league match, Benfica lost 3–2 away to Boavista after Musa was sent off in the 50th minute, when the team was leading 2–1.
 The team responded with four consecutive league victories before losing 2–0 at home to Red Bull Salzburg in their opening Champions League group-stage match.
 Benfica then defeated Portimonense 3–1, and on 29 September hosted Porto in the seventh league round, winning 1–0 through a goal from Di María and ending the month one point behind leaders Sporting.

 October began with a visit to the San Siro to face Inter Milan, ending in a 1–0 defeat.
 The team then defeated Estoril in the league and Lusitânia in the third round of the Taça de Portugal, before suffering another Champions League defeat, losing 1–0 at home to Real Sociedad.
 A home draw with Casa Pia followed, after which Benfica earned two consecutive wins, one in the league and one in the Taça da Liga, before again losing to Real Sociedad.
 On 12 November, Benfica hosted Sporting.
 After conceding to a goal from Viktor Gyökeres, the team completed a comeback in stoppage time with goals from João Neves and Casper Tengstedt in the fourth and eighth minutes of injury time, respectively, moving into first place in the league.